-It is always our goal here at Aimtell to keep you informed of any important updates that may impact your web push notification experience.
+It is always our goal here at PushPROS to keep you informed of any important updates that may impact your web push notification experience.
 This time around, the potential change is coming from Google Chrome and may impact some websites and how their native opt-in prompt displays.

 The update was recently announced during the Chrome Dev Summit that took place on November 17th.
 Google is currently testing various changes for opt-in prompts and how the native permission prompt will display.

 In particular, Google is testing out a minified permission prompt, or what they are calling a ‘quieter notification permission prompt.’
 As a refresher, here is what the native opt-in prompt looks like on Google Chrome currently.

 The change will only impact either websites that have a very low acceptance rate, or users who frequently hit ‘deny’ on opt-in prompts.
 In these cases, the ‘quiet’ permission prompt will display instead of the standard permission prompt.
 Here’s what that might look like:

 It’s important to keep in mind that this feature is not yet live.
 It may never come to Chrome, or other browsers that are built on Chromium (like Opera and Microsoft Edge).
 Or, if it does, the final setup may be different.
 However, it is definitely a good idea to keep this in mind should it come to these browsers in the near future.

 What This Means for Chrome Users